 Eleanor Pawley, BFA, Community Liaison has been with NVSU since 2016.
 Coming from a background in conference planning, event management and theatre production, Eleanor plays a critical role in development, fundraising events, runs the office and is Bilingual in English and Spanish.
 Eleanor has a Bachelor of Fine Arts degree in Design/ Technology from the Conservatory of Theatre Arts and Film, Purchase, NY.

-Tessa Warheit-Niemi, Intern, is a sophomore in the Neurobiology Major at the University of Washington.
+Tessa Warheit-Niemi, Intern, is a junior in the Neurobiology Major at the University of Washington.
 Tessa started working at NVSU in April, 2018.
 Tessa wants to continue her education in psychology/neurobiology and obtain a degree to allow her practice counseling and be involved in research studies related to neurological disabilities and mental health disorders.